YoussefElqursh/Just_Order/README.md

 # just_order

 ## Description
-Community Dining App is a mobile application designed for use in closed communities, such as private clubs, corporate campuses, or residential complexes.
+Just Order is a mobile application designed for use in closed communities, such as private clubs, corporate campuses, or residential complexes.
 This app streamlines the dining experience by allowing users to place orders directly from their mobile devices and ensuring smooth communication and delivery within the community.

 ## How It Works